digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

 When the Release server has restarted, refresh the UI by pressing Reload in the browser.

-**_Note:_** We are currently working on a feature that makes it possible to install plugins without needing to restart the Release server.
+💡 **Note:** We are currently working on a feature that makes it possible to install plugins without needing to restart the Release server.
 Stay tuned!

 ### 5. Test it!